Manukhurana97/ctsfsd/DesignPrinciples/DesignPatterns/SingletonPattern/Readme.md

      -  Create singleton as soon as class is loaded.
   -  Lazy inilialization - Lazy Singleton
      -  singleton is created when it is first required.

+ <h2> Implementation COnsiderations </h2>
+ - Eager/ratly initialization is simplest & preferred way, Always try to use this approach first.
+ - the classic singleton pattern implementation uses double check locking and volatile field.
+ - The lazy inilialization holder idiom provides best of bothe words , you deal with synchronization issues directly asd is easy to implement.
+ - If the sime solution works then  use it.